Pearson-Higher-Ed/design/c/inputs/beta/index.md

       **Disabled** state is a form input that is unavailable for interaction.

       **Error** is used when a field has been filled out incorrectly.
 This state should always be paired with an explanatory message.
-(Note the inclusion of an 'X' icon to differentiate from the standard focus state for color blind users.)
     contents:
       - type: narrow image
         src: ./assets/states.png
         caption: The five basic states.
-Note the focus is left up to the browser, this is an approximation of the Macintosh style.
+Note that focus is left up to the browser, this is an approximation of the Macintosh style.

   - type: section
     name: Text